Deep Dish Pie Plate - Crust Falling Over?

 Yes, I have heard of this issue before.
 There are a few possible causes for this problem, and here are some tips to help prevent it from happening:1.
 Chill the dough: One common cause of a pie crust falling over is that the dough is too warm and soft.
 Make sure to chill the dough for at least 30 minutes before rolling it out and placing it in the pie dish.
 This will help the dough hold its shape better.2.
 Use a pie weight: Another way to prevent the crust from falling over is to use a pie weight while blind baking (baking the crust without filling).
 This can be a bag of dried beans, rice, or even special ceramic or metal pie weights.
 Place the weight on top of the crust while it bakes to help keep it from shrinking and falling over.3.
 Dock the crust: Docking is the process of poking small holes in the crust with a fork before baking.
 This allows steam to escape and prevents the crust from puffing up and shrinking.
 Make sure to dock the bottom and sides of the crust.4.
 Use a pie crust shield: If the edges of the crust are browning too quickly while the pie is baking, you can use a pie crust shield to protect them.
 This can be a homemade foil ring or a special silicone shield that can be placed over the crust.5.
 Use a metal pie dish: Glass or ceramic pie dishes are beautiful, but they tend to conduct heat differently than metal ones.
 This can cause the crust to bake unevenly and possibly fall over.
 Using a metal pie dish can help prevent this issue.By following these tips, your customer should be able to bake a perfectly shaped pie crust every time.
 Happy baking!

-3. How do I prevent the crust from shrinking in the Deep Dish Pie Plate?
+How can I prevent my crust from shrinking in the Deep Dish Pie Plate?

-5. Can I use the Deep Dish Pie Plate for other types of baked goods?
+Can I use the Deep Dish Pie Plate for recipes other than pies?

 Similar Pampered Chef Threads